-- "Credible" allegation, accusation, or information means that, under all the circumstances known at the time of the determination, a prudent person would conclude that there is a significant possibility that an incident occurred or has been perceived as having occurred. - "Diocese" encompasses the Roman Catholic Diocese of Peoria in accord with canon 369 of the Code of Canon Law; all parishes and other inferior canonical juridical persons whose competent ecclesiastical superior is the Bishop of Peoria or Administrator of the Diocese of Peoria; The Catholic Diocese of Peoria Corporation as chartered by the State of Illinois; all other corporations (including parish corporations) having the Bishop of Peoria or Administrator of the Diocese of Peoria as their presiding officer; and all institutions, agencies, and organizations sponsored by these canonical or civil entities. - "Personnel" includes all persons (clergy, religious, and laity) who are employed by, or volunteer in any of the entities encompassed by the Diocese.
-Of special concern are those in supervisory capacities or in particularly sensitive areas, such as: those who work with or around children, the very elderly and the physically or mentally infirm, those who counsel others, and generally those who work with people who are less capable of protecting themselves. - "Reasonable cause" means a prudent estimation based on trustworthy information that an incident occurred or has been perceived as having occurred.
+- "Credible" allegation, accusation, or information means that, under all the circumstances known at the time of the determination, a prudent person would conclude that there is a significant probability that an incident occurred or has been perceived as having occurred.
+As described in these Policies, the determination that an allegation, accusation, or information is "credible" is the result of a consultative process, and is the opinion of the Diocese, it is not a legal determination. - "Diocese" encompasses the Roman Catholic Diocese of Peoria in accord with canon 369 of the Code of Canon Law; all parishes and other inferior canonical juridical persons whose competent ecclesiastical superior is the Bishop of Peoria or Administrator of the Diocese of Peoria; The Catholic Diocese of Peoria Corporation as chartered by the State of Illinois; all other corporations (including parish corporations) having the Bishop of Peoria or Administrator of the Diocese of Peoria as their presiding officer; and all institutions, agencies, and organizations sponsored by these canonical or civil entities. - "Personnel" includes all persons (clergy, religious, and laity) who are employed by, or volunteer in any of the entities encompassed by the Diocese.
+Of special concern are those in supervisory capacities or in particularly sensitive areas, such as: those who work with or around children, the very elderly and the physically or mentally infirm, those who counsel others, and generally those who work with people who are less capable of protecting themselves. - "Reasonable cause" means a prudent estimation based on trustworthy information that an incident occurred or has been perceived as having occurred. - "Allegation" means any information or report received by or in possession of the Diocese suggesting possible sexual misconduct against a minor.
+An allegation does not have to be in the form of a direct report from an individual victim, but can be from any source, including third-party reports, anonymous reports or documents.